-The fair value hierarchy of assets and liabilities measured at fair value as on 31 March 2018: Not Applicable as there are no Financial assests and liabilities
+The fair value hierarchy of assets and liabilities measured at fair value as on 31st March 2018: Not Applicable

 FINANCIAL RISK MANAGEMENT

 The Company's activities expose it to market risk, liquidity risk and credit risk.
 The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.